 Many people battle the challenges of comfort versus mediocrity.

-Additionally, Locke (2020) postulated that, “Most unmotivated people get distracted by a daunting challenge.
-They think of the blood, sweat and tears that face them in achieving a task or objective.
+Locke (2020) also postulated that “Most unmotivated people get distracted by a daunting challenge.
+They think of the blood, sweat, and tears that face them in achieving a task or objective.
 They forget to think of the long-term rewards and benefits, which is an essential element in motivation” (para.
 7).

-Still, many people believe discovering one’s motivation should be easier, and guided by divinity.
+Still, many believe discovering one’s motivation should be more accessible and guided by divinity.

 Perhaps we are most ambitious as children and lose our vivid imagination along the way.

 Do you remember being asked, “What do you want to be when you grow up?”

 You were unaware of the commitment it takes for individuals to develop careers when you replied, “I want to be a doctor, astronaut, and fireman.”